caninereason/wink/README.md

 - My client goals for this website are the following:
     - Increase sales for the client selling the artwork to an online market.
-    - Enchance User Experience - Making a user friendly website were users can navigate easily and complete any purchases with ease.
+    - Enchance User Experience - Making a user friendly website where users can navigate easily and complete any purchases with ease.
     - Build Brand Awareness - With the website, the newsletter , and a facebook business page, this opens up Wink to a wide range of new market of potential customers.
-    - Customer Loyalty - Offering a online discount on orders encourages users to sign up to the site, which encourages loyalty and repeat business
+    - Customer Loyalty - Offering a online discount on orders could encourage users to sign up to the site, which encourages loyalty and repeat business
     - Ensuring Security and Data Protection - Ensuring the client meets security and data protection that is needed for online transactions and hosting a secure environment.
     - Improving the SEO Ranking - Adding robots.txt and sitemap.xml and key meta data to the website encourages a higher ranking on SEO.